 Designed to look at good practice and procedure, as well as incorporating the issue of law, this course is highly interactive and offers plenty of opportunity to practice your drafting skills and approach.

-This course is popular with both trainee solicitors, looking to develop new skills, and with qualified solicitors, who either want to brush-up on their skills, or are moving into new areas of practice.
+This course is popular with both trainee solicitors, looking to develop new skills, and with newly qualified and qualified solicitors, who either want to brush-up on their skills, or are moving into new areas of practice.